apostrophecms/docs/docs/module-format-example.md

               });
             }
           },
-          // If you provide this, the builder can be invoked
+          // If you provide this, the builder can also be invoked
           // via the module's REST API as a query string parameter,
           // e.g. ?belowAverage=1
           launder(value) {